Hydrodilation Management of Frozen Shoulder Syndrome

-It is common after a stroke for the shoulder on the affected side to become stiff and painful.
+It is common after a stroke or other neurological conditions, for the shoulder on the affected side to become stiff and painful.

 There are several possible contributing factors for this:

 - Weakness or changes in tone in the muscles around the shoulder and arm